bivrantoshakil/reactive-graphql-r2dbc/README.md

 # anyx

-This project is a Kotlin-based reactive spring boot graphql application that provides simple interfaces to make payments and also see sales statements on hourly interval
+This project is a Kotlin-based graphql application that provides simple interfaces to make payments and also see sales statements on hourly interval.
+It uses Spring Webflux reactive web framework and Postgresql for persistence.

 ## Prerequisites